-In a direct time of flight LiDAR, a pulsed laser emitter at a known spatial origin emits short optical bursts along a ray direction.
-These pulses reflect off scene surfaces and are received by a detector pixel, often co-located with the emitter.
-The elapsed time between emission and detection, called the ``time of flight", directly encodes scene depth: the distance of the scene along the ray direction can be computed as $\textrm{depth} = (c\tau)/2$, where $c$ is the speed of light.
-This correspondence between time and depth is the foundation of LiDAR imaging.
-In this work, we describe the design of full LiDAR systems, which consist of multiple LiDAR sensors.
-Each LiDAR sensor in a system is a collection of these time-of-flight (ToF) measurements, each taken from a discrete spatial origin, at a defined angular direction, and over a specified time-of-flight range.
+In dToF LiDAR, a pulsed laser emitter emits short optical bursts along a ray direction.
+These pulses reflect off scene surfaces and are detected by a co-located receiver.
+The elapsed time $\tau$ between emission and detection (the ``time of flight") directly encodes scene depth along the ray, computed as $\textrm{depth} = (c\tau)/2$, where $c$ is the speed of light.
+In this work, we describe the design of \textit{LiDAR systems}, which consist of multiple LiDAR sensors; each sensor is a collection of these time-of-flight (ToF) measurements, each taken at a discrete spatial origin, angular direction, and time-of-flight detection range.